AndyStobirski/ImageSlicer/README.md

 A panel can be deleted by clicking the X in the top right corner, and resized by the horizontal and vertical grab handles.

-All panels can be removed can by Selecting Edit > Remove All Panels.
+All panels can be removed can by Selecting Tools > Remove All Panels.

+Polygon panels can have another point adding by clicking on a line, and a point can be removed by double clicking it.

 ### Exporting images